dwheeler7/hs-wf/README.md

 </style>
 ```

-### 3.b) Drop this CSS into Webflow everywhere
+## 4. Drop this CSS into Webflow everywhere
 - Navigate to your Webflow site settings, then _Custom code_
 - Paste your CSS in the _Head code_ and republish your site.

-## 4. Add forms to HubSpot
+## 4. Create forms in Webflow
 Now, just drop the form embed code into an _HTML Embed_ Webflow element.
+Note: the form will span 100% the width of the _HTML Embed_ element.